Liz Rosenfeld: Early life and education

 Rosenfeld was born in 1979 in New York City to parents of Jewish descent.
-Rosenfeld's maternal grandparents were German Jews who fled the Holocaust, settling first in Jerusalem and finally in New York City.
-Rosenfeld's maternal grandmother grew up in Berlin.

-Rosenfeld identifies as queer and did not have difficulty coming out to their parents.
-Rosenfeld writes, "my queerness, much like my Jewishness, has never been an essentialist identity.
-Rather, both have informed me more regarding the way in which to navigate life".
-Rosenfeld uses they/them or no pronouns.

-They completed studies in performance at the graduate level.
-In 2005, they received an MFA in Performance from the School of the Art Institute of Chicago, and in 2007 received an MA from The Department of Performance Studies at New York University.
+Rosenfeld received an MFA in 2005 from The School of the Art Institute of Chicago, followed by an MA in Performance Studies from New York University in 2007, where they worked with the late influential queer theorist José Esteban Muñoz as their thesis advisor.

-In 2008, Rosenfeld moved to Berlin.
-They say, "I came to Berlin as a queer with the desire of finding a Jewish diaspora I never knew or was always kept a secret from me, but instead I found a queer diaspora I never expected."

 Work

-Rosenfeld makes experimental film, performance, written and visual artworks, addressing "questions and desires related to a queer corporal position".
-They were the first Goethe@LUX artist in residence with the Goethe-Institut London in 2017.
+Rosenfeld makes experimental film, performance, and visual artworks, addressing "questions and desires related to a queer corporal position".
+They are also a published writer of queer auto- theory and poetry.They were the first Goethe@LUX artist in residence with the Goethe-Institut London in 2017.
 Rosenfeld's films and performances have been shown internationally at museums and other venues.

 In their practice, the artist "explores questions regarding the sustainability of emotional and political ecologies, past and future histories and the ways in which memory is queered."
 They explore cruising methodologies and take an approach to flesh as "a non-binary collaborative material" with a focus on "the potentiality of physical abundance and excess".
 Flesh, for them, is something that they "move with, live with, sculpt with ... something that [they're] collaborating with".

 For Rosenfeld, the materiality of the body and the skin are akin to the texture of film and video, beyond simple metaphor, and the artist works with "moving images as performative bodies".
 The immersive environment of a planetarium, for which Rosenfeld made White Sands Crystal Foxes, merges their love for the cinematic and the performative.

-Rosenfeld is part of NowMomentNow, a Berlin moving image collective, and a founding member of the food performance group Foodgasm.
-Rosenfeld's forthcoming coming-of-age queer feature film Foxes is co-written by filmmaker and scriptwriter Thais Guisasola.

-Rosenfeld has performed in the films Ecstasie (2025, dir.
-Lily Baldwin), Instinct (2019, dir.
-Ester Martin Bergsmark, Mad Kate, Adrienne Teicher and Marit Östberg) and Mixed Messages (2017, dir.
-Kanchi Wichmann).

-They have been outspoken against the German government's repression of freedom of speech and freedom of assembly relating to protests for Palestinian human rights following the Gaza war since October 2023 as well as against the German parliament's resolution to adopt the IHRA definition of antisemitism.
+In 2025 Rosenfeld published their first auto- theory book, co written with Professor João Florêncio called " Crossings: Creative Ecologies of Cruising."
+This was published by Rutgers University Press as part of their Q-Public book series.
+This book has been well received around the world, featured in the Los Angeles Review of Books and continues on a book tour in 2026.

+Rosenfeld is also known for their 2003 experimental short film, " (Untitled) Dyketactics Revisited," which is a re- interpretation of the late Barbara Hammer's seminal film, "Dyketactics" made in 1974."(Untitled) Dyketactics Revisited" was Liz's MFA thesis at The School of the Art Institute of Chicago.
+After the making of "Untitled," Barbara and Liz formed a friendship, and who were often programmed in screenings, conversations and artists labs together until Barbara's passing. "(Untitled) Dyketactics Revisited" is still one of Liz's most screened films to date.

+Rosenfeld has also worked with and performed in the work of artists Lilly Baldwin, Shu Lea Cheang, Marit Ostberg, Meg Stuart, Wu Tsang and others.